GrammaticalFramework/gf-core/download/index-3.12.md

 For more info on working with the GF source code, see the [GF Developers Guide](../doc/gf-developers.html).

-For macOS Sequoia, you need to downgrade the LLVM package, see instructions [here](https://github.com/GrammaticalFramework/gf-core/issues/172#issuecomment-2599365457).

 ## Installing the Python bindings from PyPI

 The Python library is available on PyPI as `pgf`, so it can be installed using: